Rice Donation from Republic of Korea Provides a Major Boost to Food Assistance for Rohingya in Bangladesh

 Joint Response Plan

-Under the leadership of the Bangladesh Government, the 2024 Joint Response Plan (JRP) for the Rohingya Humanitarian Crisis was launched on 13 March.
-The JRP is developed yearly and is an annual fundraising document and articulates the shared vision of how the humanitarian community will respond to the assessed and expressed needs of Rohingya refugees and affected host communities.
+Under the leadership of the Bangladesh Government, the 2025-26 Joint Response Plan (JRP) for the Rohingya Humanitarian Crisis was launched on 24 March 2025.
+This JRP is a two-year fundraising document which articulates the shared vision of how the humanitarian community will respond to the assessed and expressed needs of Rohingya refugees and affected host communities, while introducing more sustainable approaches.

-• Work towards the sustainable and voluntary repatriation of Rohingya refugees/FDMNs to Myanmar.
+1. Work towards the early, voluntary, and sustainable repatriation of Rohingya refugees/FDMNs to Myanmar.

 People to Assist